-Each stage of gum disease has its own name, and the term we use to describe gum disease depends on the stage to which the disease has progressed.
+Each stage of gum disease has its own name, and the term we use to describe periodontal disease depends on the stage to which the disease has progressed.
 These are, therefore, not separate ailments.
 Instead, they represent a single ailment that has become progressively worse.

 Stop Gum Disease in its Tracks and Reverse the Damage

-Gingivitis is the earliest stage of gum disease, and it is the one we see most often.
+Gingivitis is the earliest stage of periodontal disease, and it is the one we see most often.
 At this stage, the infection is causing inflammation.
 People notice that their gums are inclined to bleed after brushing and flossing, and they experience some tenderness, but not a great deal of discomfort.
 This is the time when the infection can not only be checked, but the damage reversed.
 Unfortunately, because gingivitis is so common, a lot of people think they can ignore it, and this leaves them open to progression to the next stage of gum disease.

 Irreversible Damage, but You Can Still Prevent It from Going Further

-By the time that gingivitis has progressed to periodontitis there is already damage to the bone and connective tissue that keeps your teeth in place.
+By the time that gingivitis has progressed to periodontitis, there is already damage to the bone and connective tissue that keeps your teeth in place.
 Meanwhile, the gums may have become so badly infected that they recede and form pockets underneath the teeth.

-When you eat, food not only gets trapped between your teeth, but also under them.
+When you eat, food not only gets trapped between your teeth but also under them.
 You can’t remove the plaque that gathers here, so the process begins to accelerate towards the final stage of gum disease.
 At this point, your dentist can still stop the infection from going further and can halt the progression of gum disease.